The randomized local computation complexity of the Lov\'asz local lemma

 To get an $\Omega(\log n)$ lower bound, both terms need to be improved to $2^{O(n)}$.

-This is easy for the first term---in fact, the whole lower bound works even if we restrict ourselves to trees and their number can be bounded by $\Delta^{O(n)}$.
-A somewhat more subtle but definitely quite remarkable and generally well known though importantly not really crucial fact is that the number of all trees on $n$ nodes (that is with unbounded degree) is at most $2.96^n$.
+This is easy with the first term -- in fact, the whole lower bound works even if we restrict ourselves to trees.
+The number of trees with maximum degree $\Delta$ can easily be upper bounded by $\Delta^{O(n)}$ and an even stronger upper bound of $2.96^n$ is known.

 The issue is with the second bullet point---the number of labelings of $n$ objects with labels from range $2^{O(n)}$ clearly cannot be improved from $2^{O(n^2)}$.

 To decrease the number of possibilities, we need to restrict our space of labelings of a tree with unique identifiers in such a way that the number of possibilities drops to $2^{O(n)}$, yet this restriction should not make it easier to solve Sinkless Orientation in the \volume model.
 This is done by the ID graph technique developed in a parallel paper~\cite{brandt_chang_grebik_grunau_rozhon_vidnyaszky2021LCLs_on_trees_descriptive} for a different purpose.
 An ID graph $H$ is a graph that states which pairs of identifiers are allowed for a pair of neighboring nodes of the input tree.
 In our case, one should think about it as a high-girth high chromatic number graph on $2^{O(n)}$ nodes with each node representing an identifier.
 The girth of the graphs is at least $\Theta(n)$ and its chromatic number at least $\Delta$ (i.e., the maximum degree of the \emph{input graph}).
 Our definition is a little subtler due to the fact that we work on edge-colored trees where arguments are usually easier.